evintunador/templateGPT/README.md

     - `model.py`: the primary class for our GPT
     - `mqa.py`: [multi-query attention](https://arxiv.org/abs/1911.02150) with pre-computed [rotary positional encodings](https://arxiv.org/abs/2104.09864)
     - `norm.py`: a norm module with an optional affine layer that allows you to switch between [RMSNorm](https://arxiv.org/abs/1910.07467), [LayerNorm](https://pytorch.org/docs/stable/generated/torch.nn.LayerNorm.html) and [CosineNorm](https://arxiv.org/pdf/1702.05870) easily using a setting over in `config.py`.
 Adding different normalization methods is also absurdly easy
-- `tokenizers/bpe/`
-    - `models/`
+- `tokenizers/`: a folder where you store your tokenizers
-        - `{95, 128, 256, 512, 1024, 2048}.model`: the 95 one is character-wise tokenization.
-All others are [byte-pair encoding](https://huggingface.co/learn/nlp-course/en/chapter6/5), except instead of bytes i use the 95 unique characters that show up in the TinyStories dataset
+    - `bpe/`: a [byte-pair encoding](https://huggingface.co/learn/nlp-course/chapter6/5) tokenizer except I use the characters that show up in TinyStories instead of bytes
         - `build.ipynb`: the notebook where i built my bpe tokenizers.
 My pairing rules could certainly be improved upon
         - `tokenizer.py`: an overly-simplistic and annoyingly inefficient tokenizer with bos & eos tokens, post-sequence padding, and a `display` function to help you visualize how a given string is broken down
+        - `models/`
+            - `{95, 128, 256, 512, 1024, 2048, 4096, 8192}.model`: different tokenizer sizes, each a subset of the next. the 95 one is character-wise tokenization
 - `trained/`
-    - `customGPT_0.5m_{short_and_thick, 5foot11_and_skinnyfat, tall_and_skinny}/`: a series of 0.5m parameter models designed to be compared against one another. they're not large enough to get intelligible output
+    - `customGPT_1m_{short_and_thicc, 5ft11_and_skinnyfat, tall_and_skinny}/`: a series of 1m parameter models designed to be compared against one another in terms of number of layers, MLP width, and number of attention heads. they're not large enough to get intelligible output
+    - `customGPT_2m_{RMSNorm, LayerNorm, CosineNorm}`: a series of 2m parameter models designed to be compared against one another in terms of their chosen normalization technique.
+At this size you start to see a little bit of coherence in terms of repeated objects/characters in the story.
         - `log_data.csv`: record of loss & perplexity data over the course of training
         - `model_config.json`: hyperparameters of the model
         - `model.pth`: weights of the model